Access4Learning/SIF3DMGenerator-Java/SIF3DMGenerator/README.md

 ## Version from Feb 14, 2019
 - Updated with official SIF AU 3.4.4 release.
 XSD & POJOs.

+## Version from May 28, 2019
+- Updated with final SIF AU 3.4.4 release.
+XSD & POJOs (includes errata).

 # Download Instructions
 How to download this project: